 “Just a second ago checking out all the cool animals displayed and before that we were checking out the rides,” says River Alsept, standing alongside his brother Jude.

 The fair includes the typical traditions; but new additions include paved paths guiding visitors and two buildings to house larger animals.

 Event organizers have their own push for everyone to come out this year.

 “It’s just a great opportunity to get away and enjoy the summer close to home,” says Wallace.

 The fair runs through July 14.
 Admission is $10.
-Children 6 and younger get in free.Grab the FREE WDTN News App for iPhone or Android.
+Children 6 and younger get in free.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.